oculus-samples/Unity-SharedSpaces/README.md

 The Photon Realtime transport should now work.
 You can check the dashboard in your Photon account to verify there is network traffic.

-## Where are the Oculus and Photon packages?
+## Where are the Meta and Photon packages?

+The Meta packages are referenced in the [Packages/manifest.json](./Packages/manifest.json) file, you can update them using the Package Manager within the Unity Editor.

-In order to keep the project organized, the [Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) and [Photon Voice 2](https://assetstore.unity.com/packages/tools/audio/photon-voice-2-130518) packages are stored in the [Packages](./Packages) folder.
+In order to keep the project organized, [Photon Voice 2](https://assetstore.unity.com/packages/tools/audio/photon-voice-2-130518) packages is stored in the [Packages](./Packages) folder.
 To update them, import their updated Asset Store packages, then copy them into their respective `Packages` folders.

-The *Oculus Integration* package is released under the *[Oculus SDK License Agreement](./Packages/Oculus/LICENSE.txt)*.

 The *Photon Voice 2* package is released under the *[License Agreement for Exit Games Photon](./Packages/Photon/Photon/license.txt)*.